How to Train for Your First Snowshoe Race

 In this article, learn snowshoe racing tips and the steps you need to take to successfully train for your first snowshoe running race.

 If you like running, it is likely you will love snowshoe racing.
 Running in snowshoes is the best way to run outdoors in snowy conditions, which likely explains its ever-increasing popularity.

 In fact, to the delight of enthusiasts nationwide, 2016 ushered in the U.S. Snowshoe Association’s (U.S.S.S.A.) first-ever snowshoe marathon – a blissfully challenging 26.2 miles of racing in snowshoes.
 Even better, from here forward, this event will be open to all competitors, not just those who have successfully competed in pre-qualifying trials.

 Snowshoe racing is simple in concept if more difficult in execution.
-There is the race, the runners and the…snowshoes.
+There is the race, the runners, and the…snowshoes.
 This makes running slower and more physically challenging, raising athletic achievement to new levels.
-As such, training for your first snowshoe race will require some additional preparation.
+As such, snowshoe racing training for your first race will require some additional preparation.